circleci/circleci-docs/jekyll/_cci2/google-auth.md

 ### Add Service Account to CircleCI Environment

-1. Encode the JSON file you downloaded in base64 format and copy the result to the clipboard.
+1. Copy the JSON file you downloaded to the clipboard.
 2. In the CircleCI application, go to your project's settings by clicking the gear icon in the top right.
 3. In the **Build Settings** section, click **Environment Variables**, then click the **Add Variable** button.
 4. Name the variable.
 In this example, the variable is named `$GCLOUD_SERVICE_KEY`.
-5. Paste the contents from Step 1 into the **Value** field.
+5. Paste the JSON file from Step 1 into the **Value** field.
 6. Click the **Add Variable** button.

 ### Decode and Store Service Account